openvinotoolkit/operator/docs/hpa_with_custom_metrics.md

 ![hpa_status](./hpa_status.png)

-... or looking on the model behavior on the dashboards:
+... or looking at the model behavior on the dashboards:

 ![hpa_scaling_visualize](./hpa_scaling_visualize.png)